 On all planning setups and models, $L_2$ cost consistently outperforms $L_1$ cost.
 To minimize the number of moving parts in the subsequent study, we {\em fix the planning setup} for each dataset to CEM $L_2$, which is either best or competitive on all environments.

-\paragraph{Multistep rollout predictor training.} At planning time, the predictor is required to rollout faithfully an action sequence by predicting future embeddings from its previous predictions.
-We observe in \cref{fig:design_planner+rollout} that the performance increases when going from pure teacher-forcing models to 2-step rollout loss models, but then decreases for models trained in simulated environments.
-We plan with maximum context of length $W^p=2$, thus adding rollout loss terms $\mathcal{L}_k$ with $k > 3$ might make the model less specialized in the prediction task it performs at test time, explaining the performance decrease.
-Interestingly, for models trained on DROID, the optimal number of rollout steps is rather six.
+\paragraph{Multistep rollout predictor training.} At planning time, the predictor is required to faithfully roll out an action sequence by predicting future embeddings from its previous predictions.
+We observe in~\cref{subfig:rollout_steps_comparison} that the performance increases when going from pure teacher-forcing models to 2-step rollout loss models, but then decreases for models trained in simulated environments.
+At train time, during the predictor rollout, the context window for rollout steps $k > 1$ is set to a maximum of $W^t=3$ timesteps.
+At test time, we start the predictor unrolling from one groundtruth (visual and optionally proprioceptive) embedding and unroll the predictor for $H$ steps, with a predictor sliding context window of length $W^p=2$, as explained in~\eqref{eq:Ftheta_unroll_2} and~\cref{App:Multistep_rollout_ablations}.
+Because the predictor $P_\theta$ is a neural network with Lipschitz constant $\Lambda \geq 1$ in general~\citep{miyato2018spectral,virmaux2018lipschitz}, compounding prediction errors in continuous embedding space grow exponentially with the horizon $H$ (we formalize this in~\cref{App:error_propagation}).
+This creates an \emph{accuracy-robustness tradeoff} when choosing the number of rollout steps $K$ for training: increasing $K$ raises $\delta_K$ (the one-step error on groundtruth inputs) but reduces the effective Lipschitz constant $\Lambda_K$ (see~\cref{rem:delta_Lambda_tradeoff} for a detailed analysis).
+The multi-step rollout loss thus acts as data augmentation against compounding error: the model learns to remain on the data manifold after several autoregressive steps, analogous to scheduled sampling~\citep{scheduledsampling,ross2011reduction,bengio1994learning}.
+In simulated environments, the accuracy term dominates and the optimum is at small $K$; on DROID, reducing $\Lambda_K$ more than compensates the increase in $\delta_K$, and the optimal tradeoff point shifts to $K{=}6$.